What is sound?

 I remember in middle school, those important bonding moments, whispered conversations in study halls or hallways or sleepover parties, seemed to exclude me, in effect.
 Not being able to understand the information passed along in hushed tones, I could not contribute to them.
 Whispered asides in movie theaters proved disruptive to everyone, taking attention from the screen to my asking, “What?
 I can’t hear you.”

 In high school, I dropped out of choir and other singing groups, though I had loved singing as a child.
 I found it impossible to blend my voice with those singing around me, because I could not hear the notes they sang.
-Time after time, I had to endure the humiliation of hearing my music teacher single out first the Alto section, and then just the first row, and then just me to determine that I was the cause of discord.
+Time after time, I had to endure the humiliation of hearing my music teacher single out first the Soprano section, and then just the first row, and then just me to determine that I was the cause of discord.
 Gradually, I learned to move my lips in time with the conductor without actually venturing to sing in order to avoid the embarrassment of being called out in front of all my friends and classmates.
 Thankfully, though, I was surrounded by peers who never really bullied me over my hearing loss.

 Unfortunately, it wasn’t until years later that I realized the true cause of my loss of singing ability.